Hyperparathyroid UK (HPT UK)

 Sadly, some will even lose their lives.

 We need media attention to alert the public and the NHS to the plight of thousands whom we estimate are suffering with PHPT, which their doctors have either missed or dismissed due to their misconceptions of the severity of PHPT with lower levels of calcium, or who have been misdiagnosed as having fibromyalgia.
 We believe from patient experience that many diagnosed with fibromyalgia might actually have primary hyperparathyroidism.
 It is essential they get their calcium, PTH, vitamin D, and magnesium levels tested and that their doctors and hospital labs do not dismiss testing PTH in the presence of a normal calcium level.
 They must appreciate the severity of normocalcaemic primary hyperparathyroidism (NCPHPT), its impact long term on their patients’ health, and that it should be treated in the same way as those with hypercalcaemic primary hyperparathyroidism.
 Surgical removal of affected parathyroid glands by an experienced parathyroid surgeon is the only cure.
 I feel so strongly about the misconception of Normocalcaemic Primary Hyperparathyroidism that I've written three books about it, available on Amazon.
-Scroll down the page for links.
+Scroll to the bottom of any page for links.

 -